se-panfilov/jsvat/README.md

   For example regexp for austria is `/^(AT)U(\d{8})$/`.

- Looks like `ATU99999999` is valid (it's successfied the regexp), but actually it's should be invalid.
+ Looks like `ATU99999999` is valid (it's satisfy the regexp), but actually it's should be invalid.

 2. Some magic mathematical counting;